 The Air Force Officer Qualifying Test (AFOQT) is a standardized test that measures verbal and math skills as well as additional aptitudes relevant to specific career fields.
 The test is used to select applicants for officer commissioning programs such as Officer Training School (OTS) or Air Force Reserve Officer Training Corps (Air Force ROTC).
 It is also used to qualify for Pilot, Combat Systems Officer (CSO) and Air Battle Manager (ABM) training and is a component of the Pilot Candidate Selection Method (PCSM) score.
 The AFOQT is a required test for all cadets and students on scholarship or in the Professional Officer Course (POC).

-- The AFOQT is taken your sophomore year.
+- The AFOQT is taken the Fall semester of your sophomore year.

 - The AFOQT takes approximately five hours to complete.